Welcome to the Albuquerque District of the New Mexico Annual Conference!

 Presently, the District has just completed the building of a new Chapel in the Pines facility at Grace Park, honoring Rev. Dr. Ira Williams & wife, Marilyn (ret).
 Click here for more information in this brochure which includes a map of how to get to Grace Park from Albuquerque.

-Worship in the Wilderness http://witwabq.webs.com with Rev. Melissa Madara
+Worship in the Wilderness is a wonderful ongoing backpacking and hiking experience open to all! http://witwabq.webs.com with Rev. Melissa Madara

 Office: 11816 Lomas NE, Albuquerque NM 87112